-Doctor Daniel C. Reed is an Associate Professor in the Department of Political Science at Radford University.
+Dr. Daniel C. Reed is an Associate Professor in the Department of Political Science at Radford University.
 Dr. Reed received a Masters and a Doctorate in Political Science from the University of Georgia.
-His research and teaching focus on political parties and interest groups, campaigns and elections, and election and campaign finance law.
+His research and teaching focus on political parties, interest groups, campaigns and elections, and election and campaign finance law.
 Dr. Reed has published several book chapters and peer-reviewed journal articles in publications such as Social Science History and Representation.
 His teaching experience includes several courses in introductory American Government, Interest Group Politics, American Political Parties, Electoral Behavior, as well as Research Methods.
 Before joining the faculty at Radford in the fall of 2015, Dr. Reed taught in the Department of Government at American University in Washington, DC.

 POSC 120 - Introduction to American Government

-At Radford University, Dr. Reed teaches Introduction to American Politics, American Parties and Elections, Politics and the Media, and Scope and Methods in Political Science.
+At Radford University, Dr. Reed teaches Introduction to American Politics, Political Inquiry, American Political Parties, Elections and Voting Behavior, and Scope and Methods in Political Science.
 He approaches teaching as an opportunity to not only convey information, but to evaluate, assess, and reassess our own understanding of the subject matter that is discussed.
 Rather than simply training future politicians and bureaucrats, Dr. Reed strives to push his students to become conscientious citizens and critical thinkers.

 In the class room, Dr. Reed uses simulations, debates, and group assignments in addition to a traditional lecture format.
 Dr. Reed’s goal is to create a classroom environment where students develop critical thinking skills and apply them to solving real world problems.
 Students are challenged to “think on their feet” and to constantly reevaluate their own assumptions and beliefs about the political world.